Tommy Sowers

 Tommy Sowers (born February 23, 1976) is an American entrepreneur, academic and politician.
 He had an 11-year career in the Army, achieving the rank of Major.
 During his military career he served as an assistant professor at the United States Military Academy at West Point.
 He went on to teach at Missouri University of Science and Technology, and Duke University.
-He most recently serves as President and Chief Operating Officer of a private jet operator.
+He recently served as President and Chief Operating Officer of a private jet operator.
+He returned to Duke in 2024 as Faculty Lead in the Duke Initiative for Science & Society's Applied Technology Ethics program.

-As a politician he is most known for his 2009-10 Congressional campaign, during which he received national attention for his call to end the conventional war in Afghanistan, his fundraising and innovative use of social media to connect with voters.
+As a politician he is most known for his 2009-10 Congressional campaign, during which he received national attention for his call to end the conventional war in Afghanistan.
 After the campaign he focused his attentions on working in the nonprofit sector with Iraq and Afghanistan War veterans to improve their lives and the lives of their families.

 He is the co-founder of GoldenKey Networks Inc. which includes GoldenKey, a venture backed real estate startup.
 In 2018 Landis acquired GoldenKey.

 Sowers served as the Southeast Regional Director of NSIN--National Security Innovation Network, part of the Defense Innovation Unit, a US Department of Defense program.